reactjs/ko.react.dev/content/docs/hooks-faq.md

 No. In modern browsers, the raw performance of closures compared to classes doesn't differ significantly except in extreme scenarios.

-In addition, consider that the design of Hooks is more efficient in a couple ways:
+In addition, consider that the design of Hooks is more efficient in a couple ways.

 * Hooks avoid a lot of the overhead that classes require, like the cost of creating class instances and binding event handlers in the constructor.